MicrosoftDocs/sql-docs/docs/database-engine/install-windows/choose-a-database-engine-upgrade-method.md

 -   Always-On Availability Groups: For detailed steps for performing a rolling upgrade in this environment, see [Upgrading Always On Availability Group Replica Instances](../../database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md).

--   Failover clustering instances: For detailed steps for performing a rolling upgrade in this environment, see [Upgrade a SQL Server Failover Cluster Instance](../../sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance.md)
+-   Failover cluster instances: For detailed steps for performing a rolling upgrade in this environment, see [Upgrade a SQL Server Failover Cluster Instance](../../sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance.md)

 -   Mirrored instances: For detailed steps for performing a rolling upgrade in this environment, see [Upgrading Mirrored Instances](../../database-engine/database-mirroring/upgrading-mirrored-instances.md).

--   Log shipping instances: For detailed steps for performing a rolling upgrade in this environment, see [Upgrading Log Shipping for SQL Server &#40;Transact-SQL&#41;](../../database-engine/log-shipping/upgrading-log-shipping-to-sql-server-2016-transact-sql.md)
+-   Log shipping instances: For detailed steps for performing a rolling upgrade in this environment, see [Upgrading Log Shipping for SQL Server &#40;Transact-SQL&#41;](../../database-engine/log-shipping/upgrading-log-shipping-to-sql-server-2016-transact-sql.md).

--   A replication environment: For detailed steps for performing a rolling upgrade in this environment, see [Upgrade Replicated Databases](../../database-engine/install-windows/upgrade-replicated-databases.md)
+-   A replication environment: For detailed steps for performing a rolling upgrade in this environment, see [Upgrade Replicated Databases](../../database-engine/install-windows/upgrade-replicated-databases.md).

 -   A SQL Server Reporting Services scale-out environment: For detailed steps for performing a rolling upgrade in this environment, see [Upgrade and Migrate Reporting Services](../../reporting-services/install-windows/upgrade-and-migrate-reporting-services.md).

 ## Did this Article Help You?
 We’re Listening
  What information are you looking for, and did you find it?
 We’re listening to your feedback to improve the content.
-Please submit your comments to [sqlfeedback@microsoft.com](mailto:sqlfeedback@microsoft.com?subject=Your%20feedback%20about%20the%20Choose%20a%20Database%20Engine%20Upgrade%20Method%20page)
+Please submit your comments to [sqlfeedback@microsoft.com](mailto:sqlfeedback@microsoft.com?subject=Your%20feedback%20about%20the%20Choose%20a%20Database%20Engine%20Upgrade%20Method%20page).

 ## Next Steps
  [Plan and Test the Database Engine Upgrade Plan](../../database-engine/install-windows/plan-and-test-the-database-engine-upgrade-plan.md)